Scally-H/RedReactor/RR_MQTT/README.md

 monitor the battery status and publish its data to an MQTT Broker for integration with Home Automation systems, such as HomeAssistant and OpenHAB.

-<b> This is a first draft release of the RR_MQTT client, tested with the
+<b> This is a draft release of the RR_MQTT client, tested with the
 Mosquito MQTT Broker and OpenHAB, but requires further integration work on the Home Automation server side</b>